Sitka Alaska Salmon Fishing

 As you return to shore with your catch, take in the sights around historic Sitka.
 The historic city is accessible only by boat or airplane.
 The city was established in 1799 by Russian Americans and was the site of the official handoff from Russia to America in 1867.
 Alaska officially became a state in 1959.

-It can also be the site of your Alaska salmon fishing adventure with Cascade Creek.
-You will remember it for a long time.
+It can also be the site of your Alaska salmon fishing adventure with Cascade Creek Lodge.
+You will remember it for a lifetime.